rdfjs/rdfjs.github.io/README.md

-# RDF JavaScript Libraries Community Group
+# W3C RDFJS RDF JavaScript Libraries Community Group

 **Description**: The RDF JavaScript Libraries Community Group discusses implementations of libraries for working with RDF and Linked Data in ECMAScript platforms like Web browsers and Node.js.